-Jeff Foster, Assistant Professor
+Jeff Foster, Associate Professor

 I work on pathogen evolution and disease ecology in wildlife and livestock.
 Recent research foci include white-nose syndrome in bats, brucellosis in a range of hosts, and avian cholera and malaria in birds.
-Much of my training was in avian ecology, focusing on native and introduced birds in Hawaii and elsewhere.
+Much of my training was in avian ecology and conservation, focusing on native and introduced birds in Hawaii and elsewhere.
 I continue to work in the Hawaiian Islands on seed dispersal and native forest birds (vicariously through lucky students).

 Katy Parise, M.S., Lab Manager

 Katy oversees all aspects of day to day operations of the lab, particularly white-nose syndrome diagnostics (more specifically Pd detection).
 She is a qPCR master.
 Her cat is named Foster, no relation.
+He is unkind.

-Devon O'Rourke, Graduate Student
+Devon O'Rourke, PhD Student at UNH

-Meghan Ange, Graduate Student
+Meghan Ange, PhD Student at UNH

-Katherine Ineson (Gillman), Graduate Student
+Katherine Ineson (Gillman), PhD Student at UNH

 Katherine's project focuses on the demography of remnant populations of bats in the Northeast as they recover from white-nose syndrome.